Tobacco-Related Disorders

 Treatments

-Treatments for tobacco-related disorders aim to help individuals reduce or quit their tobacco use and manage withdrawal symptoms.
-Often, the goal is to promote long-term abstinence and reduce the health risks associated with tobacco use.
-Different approaches, ranging from therapy to self-care techniques, are available to support individuals on their journey to quit.
+Treatments for tobacco-related disorders aim to help individuals reduce or quit their use and manage withdrawal symptoms.
+Often, the goal is to promote long-term abstinence and reduce the health risks associated with nicotine use.
+Different approaches, ranging from therapy to self-care techniques, are available to support individuals with this disorder on their journey to quit.

-Multiple therapeutic modalities are used to support individuals living with a tobacco-correlated disorder.
+Multiple therapeutic modalities are used to support individuals living with these disorders.
 Below are a few of these options:

-• Cognitive-behavioral therapy (CBT):3 CBT focuses on helping clients understand the causes of their tobacco use and develop coping strategies.
+- Cognitive-behavioral therapy (CBT):3 CBT focuses on helping clients understand the causes of their tobacco use and develop coping strategies for related illnesses.
 It may also help clients restructure negative thought patterns that support addiction.

-• Group therapy: Group therapy offers a supportive environment to share coping strategies and experiences.
+- Group therapy: Group therapy offers a supportive environment to share coping strategies and experiences with disorders related to tobacco.
 Having support from peers can provide accountability and enhance motivation to quit.

-In some cases, doctors may prescribe medication to support people living with tobacco-related disorders, such as the following:
+In some cases, doctors may prescribe medication to support people living with these disorders, such as the following:

 Other treatment options for tobacco-related disorders may include the following: